 The Best Power Tool for Apartment Woodworking

-Whisper-quiet tool doesn't sacrifice precision
+This whisper-quiet tool doesn't sacrifice precision.

 My home shop’s in the spare bedroom of my apartment—less than ideal, but it lets me woodwork, so I’m still pretty lucky.
 My apartment itself is the first floor of a converted house; a young couple and their one-year-old live above me.
 Because of noise concerns, I work mostly with hand tools—again, less than ideal, but it lets me woodwork.
 I recently finished a project that involved about 26 mortises.
 While I could have waited to chop those out by hand when the neighbors weren’t home, the proposition seemed hairy.
 If nothing else, it would have made the project even longer to finish, and I’m already pretty garbage with deadlines.
 (Don’t tell my boss.)
 Enter my favorite power tool for apartment woodworking: the hollow-chisel mortiser.

 A unitasker taking up valuable space in a cramped room?
 Absolutely.
 Keep in mind it’s hard to do woodworking without mortise-and-tenon joints.
 Unfortunately, making mortises is, typically, pretty dang loud.
 But a hollow-chisel mortiser is whisper quiet—like a big cat purring.
 If you’re not familiar with the sound, it’s almost the same as a drill press.
 The only time it gets noisy is if the bit’s dull or not set up correctly, two things you should be avoiding regardless.